 - A fourth conviction carries a sentence of up to five years in prison and permanent revocation of the drunk driver’s license.
 For some license revocations, a hardship reinstatement may be possible after a few years.
 This isn’t the case for fourth-time offenders.
 A fourth DUI conviction is a third-degree felony in the state of Florida.

-Any DUI conviction in Florida also requires the offender’s vehicle be equipped with an interlock ignition device.
+Any DUI conviction in Florida also requires the offender’s vehicle to be equipped with an interlock ignition device.
 To start a vehicle equipped with this device, the driver must blow into a breathalyzer system that checks for sobriety.